Conflict of Interest in Research Process

 Step 5: Monitoring Plan Process

-If the employee was required to complete a Request for Exemption Form and a Monitoring Plan was approved by the monitors, the following will also be required:
+If the researcher was required to complete a Request for Exemption Form and a Monitoring Plan was approved by the monitors, the following will also be required:

 |